kristinemlarson/gnssrefl/docs/pages/sc_index2024.rst

 **March 7** Using gnssrefl for Water Level Measurements: Lakes, Rivers, Tides

-The course meets each day from 12:00-14:00 CET.
+The course meets each day from 12:00-14:00 Central European Time.
 There will be a short break at the midpoint.

 Before the Class Begins
 =======================